danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}

 In SwiftUI, an `onSubmit` view modifier can be applied to a text field.
-The provided submit action will be performed when the return key is pressed, and will also dismiss the keyboard:
+The submit action will be performed when the return key is pressed, and will also dismiss the keyboard:

 ```swift
 TextField("Enter text", text: $text)